sarkeranik/full-stack-18Oct2021-backend/README.md

 # Find my favourite Restaurants

- Backend API for to search for a restaurant,search for restauraent to check if available on any date and time, scrap data from a restaurants details data website and insert it to DB.
+Features: A Backend API for searching for a restaurant, Search for restauraent to check if available on any specific date and time, also scrap data from a restaurants details data website and insert it to DB.

 ## Installation